 Welcome to the new age!
-The age where Social Emotional Learning is one of the most important thing for your child.
+The age where Social Emotional Learning is essential for your child.

 This is the 21st century.
 Things are changing at a rapid pace.
-This whirlwind change has swept us into a completely new era where everyone is constantly engaged on technology.
-Attention spans are fast reducing, priorities are fast changing, social engagement has a new definition.
+This whirlwind change has swept us into a completely new era where everyone is constantly engaged in technology.
+Attention spans are fast reducing, priorities are fast-changing, social engagement has a new definition.
 This is the era of instant gratification.
-In times such as these it isn’t hard to find oneself in a tizzy.
+In times such as these, it isn’t hard to find oneself in a tizzy.
 Nervous breakdowns, bad relationships, lack of patience are a few downsides of being a part of this new age world.
 In times such as these soul searching has become a dying need.
 Who are we really?
-Do we really have the answer for that?
+Do we really have the answer to that?

 According to a World Economic Forum, children need to be equipped with Social and Emotional skills to be able to thrive in the workplace of the future.
 What is SEL, you might ask?

 Social-Emotional Learning (SEL) are skills that are outside core learnings such as writing and arithmetic.

 In short Social Emotional Learning (SEL) is:

 - Recognising emotions in oneself and others